motivic/CarND-Behavioral-Cloning-P3/writeup_template.md

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

+For track 2, I also drove both clockwise and counter-clockwise around the track, while trying to stay between the lane lines on the right side.
+Then I repeated the clockwise and counter-clockwise drives but tried to stay between the lane lines on the left side.
+This gave me four sets of training data for track 2.

+Finally, after training an initial model using these data, I modified `drive.py` to generate more training data through autonomous driving.
+The updated code is in `generate_data.py`.
+I used a speed limit of 20 to generate the new data.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.